-Michael Jordan’s incredible career has been the subject of ESPN and Netflix’s docuseries, The Last Dance.
+Michael Jordan incredible career has been the subject of ESPN and Netflix’s docuseries, The Last Dance.
 While the majority of the show focuses on Jordan’s sixth and final NBA title in the 1997/98 season, The Last Dance also explores some of the GOAT’s defining moments throughout his career.
-Naturally, for fans at home, a lot of those moments are connected to what was on MJ’s feet.
+Naturally, for fans at home, a lot of those moments are connected to what Michael Jordan's championship shoes.

-These are the 6 sneakers Michael Jordan wore when he became a NBA champion
+These are the 6 sneakers Michael Jordan championship shoes

 Nike Air Jordan 6 — First Championship (1991)

 Michael Jordan won his first NBA Championship wearing the Nike Air Jordan 6.
 Designed by Tinker Hatfield and released in 1991, the sneaker is one of the most iconic in the Air Jordan range.
 Jordan wore the “Black Infrared” colorway of the Air Jordan 6 as he averaged 31.2 points, 11.4 assists, and 6.6 rebounds per game in the finals.